 I am available to each and every one of you to provide information, answer questions, help you access resources for your child and to help you resolve issues that you or your child might encounter in school.
-Please feel free to come to school to speak with me or call at 718-263-9770 x.
-1145, or email me at emaurer@schools.nyc.gov when you need my assistance.
+Please email me at email.com , email is my contact of preference.
+I respond almost immediately.
+You can also feel free to come to school to speak with me or call at 718-263-9770 x.
+1145, if you need my assistance.
 Please also stop by the office just to say hello.